 What Bankruptcy Records Exist in Canada?

-The official bankruptcy records in Canada are compiled by the federal Office of the Superintendent of Bankruptcy (OSB) and are public records.
+The official bankruptcy records in Canada are compiled by the Office of the Superintendent of Bankruptcy Canada (OSB) and are public records.
 This means that any member of the public can access them via an internet search tool on the OSB website, although there is a fee, and searches must be very specific.

-The OSB sends a monthly list of new bankruptcies to each of the credit bureaus, who record them on their credit histories of individual consumers.
+The OSB sends a monthly list of new bankruptcies to each of the credit bureaus (Equifax and TransUnion), who record them on their credit histories of individual consumers.
 The OSB also sends information on bankruptcies that have been discharged (completed), and the bankruptcy record for each person is removed from that person’s credit report after a set number of years.

-A newspaper publishes a legal notice of an individual’s bankruptcy, only when the individual has substantial assets.
+This is not likely.
+A newspaper publishes a legal notice of a person’s bankruptcy only when the individual has substantial assets.
 In this case, the notice is placed by the individual’s Licensed Insolvency Trustee as a way to communicate with creditors.
-Otherwise, only very rarely would a newspaper publish information about an individual’s bankruptcy, because it would neither know about it nor consider it newsworthy.
+Otherwise, it is rare for a newspaper to publish information about an individual’s bankruptcy, because the paper would neither know about it nor consider it newsworthy.

-The trustee in an individual’s bankruptcy mails a notice of bankruptcy to each of the individual’s creditors.
-Creditors of a bankrupt individual would record the bankruptcy when they receive notice from the Licensed Insolvency Trustee.
+The Licensed Insolvency Trustee in an individual’s consumer bankruptcy mails a notice of bankruptcy to each of the individual’s creditors.
+Creditors of a bankrupt individual record the bankruptcy when they receive this notice.

-If you are applying for new credit while your bankruptcy remains on your credit bureau records, the companies considering granting credit to a bankrupt individual may record the bankruptcy when they check the individual’s record at a credit bureau.
+If you are applying for new credit while your bankruptcy remains on your credit bureau records, the companies considering granting credit to you may record the bankruptcy when they check your record at a credit bureau.

 You can pay a fee to the Office of the Superintendent of Bankruptcy for them to search for any record of a specific Canadian individual’s having being bankrupt.
 To do this on the Internet: